MicrosoftDocs/entra-docs/docs/identity/saas-apps/g-suite-provisioning-tutorial.md

 With PIM for Groups, you can provide just-in-time access to groups in Google Cloud / Google Workspace and reduce the number of users that have permanent access to privileged groups in Google Cloud / Google Workspace.

 **Configure your enterprise application for SSO and provisioning**
-1. Add Google Cloud / Google Workspace to your tenant, configure it for provisioning as described in the tutorial above, and start provisioning.
+1. Add Google Cloud / Google Workspace to your tenant, configure it for provisioning as described in this tutorial, and start provisioning.
 1. Configure [single sign-on](google-apps-tutorial.md) for Google Cloud / Google Workspace.
 1. Create a [group](/azure/active-directory/fundamentals/how-to-manage-groups) that provides all users access to the application.
 1. Assign the group to the Google Cloud / Google Workspace application.